skip to main content

 • Your choice of hotspot data plans from multiple major providers

 We’ve done a ton of research into hotspots to help you find the best device for when you need Wi-Fi on the go.
-See our guide below for our top recommendations.
+See our top recommendations below, then learn more about how to choose the right mobile Wi-Fi solution for your situation.

 Our pick: Which mobile hotspot device is best?

 T-Mobile’s Inseego MiFi X PRO 5G packs a huge punch for a fair price.
-It’s well designed and easy to use, has a long-lasting battery, and can connect up to 32 devices at a time.
-It also works over all 5G bands, making it extremely versatile and fast.
+It’s well-designed and easy to use, has a long-lasting battery, and can connect up to 32 devices simultaneously.
+It also works over all 5G bands, making it extremely fast and versatile.
 Better yet, it’s powered with a standard USB-C charger and has a range of 35 square feet.

 While not everyone needs a 5G hotspot, the MiFi X PRO’s Wi-Fi 6 capability means you get consistent speeds even when you’re connecting a lot of devices.
-And T-Mobile has the best hotspot data plans, with affordable rates and more data available any time you run out.
+T-Mobile also has solid hotspot data plans with affordable rates and flexible plan options.

 Looking for an easy way to test your hotspot speed?